 Michael Doughty, president of John Hancock, says that the hope is the Vitality Program, which offers fitness-based discounts, reinvigorates life insurance sales.
-According to data from the Board of Governors of the Federal Reserve System, the number of households that have a life insurance policy has been in a decline over the past 30 years.
-In 1989, the percentage of households with life insurance was 77%, while the most recent figure has fallen to 60%.
-It stands to reason that even the best life insurance companies are looking for a way to reinvent themselves and reverse the downward trend.
-One such opportunity is to focus on millennials, who have a track record for their high spending on fitness.
+The number of households with life insurance has been declining over the past 30 years, according to data from the Board of Governors of the Federal Reserve System.
+In 1989, 77% of households had life insurance, while the most recent figure was down to just 60%.
+It stands to reason that even the best life insurance companies are looking for ways to reinvent themselves and reverse the downward trend by tailoring their offerings toward millennial consumers.

-Instead, a significantly higher percentage of millennials define being healthy as exercising and eating right compared to other generations.
-Life insurance discounts, like those offered through John Hancock and Health I.Q., have the potential to attract millennials by conforming policies to focus on active health rather than a static snapshot at the time people apply for coverage.
+Instead, a significantly higher percentage of millennials define being healthy as exercising and eating right, compared to other generations.
+Life insurance discounts, like those offered through John Hancock and Health I.Q., have the potential to attract millennials by developing policies that focus on active health, rather than a static snapshot of health taken at the time a person applies for coverage.

 The programs have attracted criticism from industry experts who are concerned about data privacy.
 The fear is that companies will use these programs as a way to deny insurance coverage to people who fail to stay active.
 John Hancock mitigates data privacy concerns by allowing policyholders to choose which data to submit and opting to not sell consumer data.
 However, John Hancock shares the data with entities that help administer the program, meaning that a data breach could impact policyholders who submit data for discounts.
 Health I.Q. seems largely unaffected by the concerns, as they haven't stopped the company from receiving more than $81 million in funding.

-Even without discount programs, fitness plays a large role in the cost of life insurance.
-Weight is one of the two metrics used to calculate a person's body mass index (BMI), which is then used by insurance companies to determine a person's insurability and life insurance rates.
-We gathered quotes for a group of 35-year-old nonsmokers, for a 20-year term policy with a coverage of $500,000.
+We gathered quotes for $500,000 life insurance policies from Ameritas Life Insurance.
+The quotes for both male and female 35-year-old nonsmokers, for a 20-year term policy.
 We found that a 5-foot, 9-inch-tall man who weighs just 10 pounds more than the national average of 196 pounds can expect to pay $355 more for life insurance per year.
 A 5-foot, 3-inch-tall woman who weighs just 10 pounds more than the national average of 169 pounds can expect to pay $245 more for life insurance per year.

 Weight (in pounds)